Choi Soon-ho: International

-The KFA is showing the list of Choi's 96 international appearances in its official website.
+The Korea Football Association is showing the list of Choi's 98 international caps in its official website.
+It originally recognised his 96 caps, but later added two more caps against the Soviet Union Olympic and Argentina Olympic at the 1988 Summer Olympics.

-The RSSSF is claiming 103 appearances about Choi's international career by recognising eight more appearances against Malaysia B, Thailand B, Bahrain B (in 1980 Korea Cup), NIAC Mitra (in 1982 King's Cup), Indonesia (in 1983 Korea Cup), Czechoslovakia XI (in 1988 Korea Cup), the Soviet Union Olympic and Argentina Olympic (in 1988 Summer Olympics), and excluding one appearance against the United States (in 1983 Korea Cup).

-The RSSSF recognised his appearances in the 1984 Summer Olympics qualification, but it is not recognising his two goals against Bahrain and New Zealand in the competition.
+The RSSSF is claiming 103 caps about Choi's international career by recognising six more caps against Malaysia B, Thailand B, Bahrain B (at the 1980 Korea Cup), NIAC Mitra (at the 1982 King's Cup), Indonesia (at the 1983 Korea Cup) and Czechoslovakia XI (at the 1988 Korea Cup), and excluding one cap against the United States (at the 1983 Korea Cup).
+It recognised his caps in the 1984 Summer Olympics qualifiers, but omitted his two goals against Bahrain and New Zealand at the competition.

-In 1999, Choi was inducted into the AFC Century Club, the selection of AFC players to win 100 or more caps, with 113 caps by the standard of the time.
+FIFA has excluded Choi from its Century Club, which collects players with 100 or more international caps.
+In 1999, Choi was inducted into the AFC Century Club with 113 caps by the standard of the time.